 At this age, your little bundle of joy may not fully understand what is going on (and that’s okay), but getting him or her prepared and ready to fit into our Fisher’s dental home right away will make things easier, especially as he or she gets older.

-How to prepare your child for the dentist:
+How to prepare your child for the first visit to the dentist:

 - Read children’s books about going to the dentist and answer any questions in a positive way.

 - Play pretend.
-Pretend you’re the dentist and your child is the patient and you are going to count his or her teeth just like a dentist would.
+Pretend you’re the dentist and your child is the patient and you are going to count his or her teeth just like a dentist would at their first dental visit.

 - Practice good oral hygiene by making sure your child brushes twice a day.
 Help your child learn to floss (children should start flossing, with assistance, around age two).
 While you are assisting with brushing and flossing, explain you want to keep teeth clean for the dentist and keep the “sugar bugs” away.